Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Here’s why that split makes sense.
 Mambu is optimized for post-origination: managing the loan once it exists.
 Decisioning is pre-origination: determining whether a loan should exist, under what terms, and at what risk.
 These are different problems with different tooling requirements.

 When lenders try to use Mambu for both, they end up with credit policy embedded in API code that only engineers can read or modify.
 Every policy change becomes a development ticket.
 Audit trails are hard to reconstruct.
-Credit officers lose visibility into why decisions are being made.
+Credit and risk teams lose visibility into why decisions are being made.

 The loan management system versus decisioning platform distinction matters here.
 Understanding the two as separate layers is the first step to selecting the right tool for each.
 You can read more about what decisioning actually means for your credit team in our piece on what loan decisioning is.